+The overall solvency requirement for market risk is determined in accordance with the standard formula in Solvency II over a period of 1 year with a confidence level of 99.5 percent.
 The measurement of market risk involves analyzing shock scenarios specified in Solvency II requirements, in some cases supplemented by the group's own parameterization.